CommandMC/HeroicWiki/How-to-install-Ubisoft-Connect-on-Linux-and-Mac.md

+> On February 1st 2023, Ubisoft updated the launcher and now it's broken on Linux https://www.gamingonlinux.com/2023/02/ubisoft-broke-their-games-on-linux-desktop-and-steam-deck/

+> Currently, seems like latest Proton versions (Proton Experimental) fix the issue (not in Wine-GE/Proton-GE yet)

 Most Ubisoft games require the UbisoftConnect launcher to be installed in order to run (there are some rare exceptions).

 There are 2 options to do this: